Skip to main content

 Latest developments

-In January 2023, the Minister of Foreign Affairs of Luxembourg, Jean Asselborn, wrote in the newspaper Lëtzebuerger Land that ‘the TPNW has become a political instrument, which is not conducive to achieving the overarching goal of a world free of nuclear weapons’.
-He criticised TPNW states parties for aiming to isolate and stigmatise nuclear-armed states, and asserted that the First Meeting of States Parties to the TPNW in June 2022 ‘turned out to be a quasi-anti-Western event’.1
+In January 2023, the then-Minister of Foreign Affairs of Luxembourg, Jean Asselborn, wrote in the newspaper Lëtzebuerger Land that ‘the TPNW has become a political instrument, which is not conducive to achieving the overarching goal of a world free of nuclear weapons’.
+He criticised TPNW states parties for aiming to isolate and stigmatise nuclear-armed states, and asserted that the First Meeting of States Parties (1MSP) to the TPNW in 2022 ‘turned out to be a quasi-anti-Western event’.1

 Recommendations